It may seem messy, but family-style dining offers lots of benefits including teaching good manners, learning moderation, and improving motor skills.

 1. It’s an opportunity to teach kids how to share and use good manners

-When you first start out, it may feel a bit out of control, but that is because kids need to learn how to share and have good manners.
+When you first start out, it may feel a bit out of control, but that’s because kids need to learn how to share and have good manners.
 It is a teachable moment.

-Here is how mom Amy Dempster described their exploration of serving things family-style: “The first time I put the family-style serving dishes on the table, it was a bit of a free-for-all.
+Here is how mom Amy Dempster described her early family-style dining experience: “The first time I put the family-style serving dishes on the table, it was a bit of a free-for-all.
 Little hands and fingers were everywhere grabbing food.
 It wasn’t long before they starting whining over who got more mozzarella cheese balls.
 Family-style dining wasn’t off to a great start but I took a deep breath and looked at the melee as an opportunity to put some sharing strategies and good manners (“Please pass the..”) into practice.”

 You can help your children to learn these manners by setting expectations.
-So, for instance, when my kids were smaller I would remind everyone of two concepts as we sat down to dinner: 1) take a little and you can always come back for more, and 2) everyone get some, so only take your share.
+For instance, when my kids were smaller I would remind everyone: 1) take a little and you can always come back for more, and 2) everyone gets some, so only take your share.
 I was impressed by how quickly my kids got these ideas (although it was more challenging when a favorite was out on the table).

 2. It’s a great way to guide kids about making smart food choices

-Furthermore, when my kids’ preschool made the switch to serving family-style snacks, they were floored to see how much more produce was eaten when the kids got to serve themselves.
+Furthermore, when my kids’ preschool made the switch to serving family-style snacks, they were floored to see how much more produce the kids ate when they served themselves.

 3. It helps kids grow independence and self-confidence

 Kids like to do things on their own, especially toddlers.
-Unfortunately, so often we find ourselves saying “no” to them dong things for themselves, either for safety reasons or to save time.
-But when you serve meals family-style, they get to serve themselves, which can nurture that sense of independence in a safe and positive space.
+Unfortunately, we often find ourselves saying “no” to them, either for safety reasons or to save time.
+But when you serve meals family-style, they get to serve themselves.
+This can nurture that sense of independence in a safe and positive space.

 4. It improves motor skills and coordination